MicrosoftDocs/windowsserverdocs/WindowsServerDocs/remote/remote-desktop-services/clients/mac-whatsnew.md

 In this release, we've made substantial updates to the underlying code that powers the Remote Desktop experience across all our clients.
 We've also added some new features and addressed bugs and crashes that were showing up in error reporting.
 Here are some changes you may notice:

 - PC Quick Connect (Cmd+K) allows you to connect to a PC without creating a bookmark.
-- Autoreconnect now recovers from transient network glitches for PC connections.
+- Auto-reconnect now recovers from transient network glitches for PC connections.
-- When resuming a suspended MacBook, you can use autoreconnect to reconnect to any disconnected PC connections.
+- When resuming a suspended MacBook, you can use auto-reconnect to reconnect to any disconnected PC connections.
 - Added support for HTTP proxies when subscribing and connecting to Windows Virtual Desktop resources.
 - Implemented support for HTTP proxy automatic configuration with PAC files.
 - Integrated support for NETBIOS name resolution so you can connect to PCs on your local network more easily.